Social Media Management Blog | Sendible's Insights

 Retention curves offer detailed insights into exactly when viewers disengage.
 Whereas a sharp drop-off within the first few seconds indicates hook failure.

-Create multiple versions of the same video with different hooks, then analyse which gets better results.
+Create multiple versions of the same video with different hooks, then analyse which performs better.

 When conducting tests, change only the opening 3-5 seconds while keeping the rest identical.
 This isolates the hook's impact on performance metrics.